Skip to main content

 Retired US Army Lieutenant Colonel Bob Bent makes the connection between debt and suicide crystal clear.
 Post-death analysis of veterans who commit suicide, for a significant number of them, has been that “they’re in debt – up to their ears.”

-This is why End Veteran Debt has come into existence.
+This is why End Veteran Debt and our Debt-Day Campaign had to come into existence.

 Help a Veteran Thrive Debt-Free